xavier-tobin/BundledUI/README.md

 ```

 > [!TIP]
-> It can help to understand the basics of
+> It's helpful to understand the basics of
 > the [Compose Material3 library](https://developer.android.com/develop/ui/compose/designsystems/material3)

-## `Section`
+## Step2: The `Section`

 `Section` is a base, Card-like component that is found on almost every page of
 Bundled Notes.
 It abstracts away almost all fiddling with padding, margin, and
-modifiers, as well as supporting "Tone", orientation, clicks, enabled/selected states, and focus.
+modifiers, as well as supporting tone, orientation, clicks, enabled/selected states, and focus.

 Though you can use the base `Section` directly, BundledUI includes a
 number of `Section` components that are commonly used in Bundled Notes: